Hiring Your Next Leader

 This solution was entirely project-based, not fee-based, a key data point in the decision to use Jobber Group as opposed to a traditional Executive Search firm.

 Within two weeks of officially launching the job description and the Experience Page, this organization had received approx. 400 applications.
 By the end of the search, there had been almost 600 applications submitted.
 Out of this one search, not only was a candidate selected for the role, but another candidate was selected for a new role this organization decided to create based on the quality of the two candidates.
 2-for-1 as they say!
+One year later both leaders are still hard at work helping to shape the future of this organization!

 While many applicants were not a fit for this Executive role, they could potentially be a fit for future leadership roles within the organization.
 An effort is now underway to continue to engage this candidate pool that in some way has resonated with the story and the message that we have delivered.
 The goal is to stay connected, build a community and foster future leaders.